munificent/craftinginterpreters/book/methods-and-initializers.md

 ^code get-method (5 before, 1 after)

 We insert this after the code to look up a field on the receiver instance.
-Fields take priority over and shadow methods, so we check for a field first.
-If the instance does not have a field with the given property name, then it may instead refer to a method.
+Fields take priority over and shadow methods, so we look for a field first.
+If the instance does not have a field with the given property name, then the name may refer to a method.

 We take the instance's class and pass it to a new `bindMethod()` helper.
-That function returns `true` if it found a method and placed the result on the stack.
+If the function finds a method, it places the method on the stack and returns `true`.
 Otherwise it returns `false` to indicate a method with that name couldn't be found.
 Since the name also wasn't a field, that means we have a runtime error, which aborts the interpreter.